History of the world's tallest structures: Buildings

-Tallest buildings

-Up until the late 1990s, the definition of “tallest building” was not altogether clear.
-It was generally understood to be the height of the building to the top of its architectural elements including spires, but not including "temporary" structures (such as antennas or flagpoles), which could be added or changed relatively easily without requiring major changes to the building's design.
-Other criteria for height measurement generally were not considered, which occasionally caused some controversy.

 One historic case involved the building now famous for the Times Square Ball.
 Known as One Times Square (at 1475 Broadway in Midtown Manhattan), it was the headquarters for The New York Times, which gave Times Square its name.
 Completed in 1905, it reached a height of 364 ft to its roof, or 420 ft including its rooftop flagpole, which the Times hoped would give it a record high status but because a flagpole is not an integral architectural part of a building, One Times Square was not generally considered to be taller than the 390 ft Park Row Building in Lower Manhattan, which was therefore still New York's tallest.